MaryaAI/sentiment-analysis/README.md

 ##Methodology
 ![Methodology](./methodology.png)
-We started to obtain a sparse dataset to simulate the data sparsity issue, we randomly dropped 40% of the user rating of (the Amazon US Reviews dataset with the category "Video"), so the dataset contains only 60% of the true user rating.
+I started to obtain a sparse dataset to simulate the data sparsity issue, we randomly dropped 40% of the user rating of (the Amazon US Reviews dataset with the category "Video"), so the dataset contains only 60% of the true user rating.
 Further operations (e.g. create user-item matrix, obtain sentiment ratings) and experimentation are achieved with this preprocessed sparse dataset.
 Then we worked on sentiment Analysis step: